coderSinol/oAuth2/README.md

 # oAuth2
 Implements spring oauth2 with JWT token store

-The required spring oauth data structure is created as an JPA entities.
+The required spring oauth data structure is created as JPA entities.

 How to run
 =========================================================================